klmnden/azure-docs.tr-tr/articles/hdinsight/hdinsight-extend-hadoop-virtual-network.md

 Özel DNS sunucusunda sanal ağ:

-1. Sanal ağın DNS soneki bulmak için Azure PowerShell veya Azure CLI'yı kullanın:
+1. Sanal ağın DNS soneki bulmak için Azure PowerShell veya Azure Klasik CLI kullanın:

     ```powershell
     $resourceGroupName = Read-Input -Prompt "Enter the resource group that contains the virtual network used with HDInsight"